Cbot-XRPL/Xrpl-hashlips/XRPL_README.md

-# XRPL MINT Read Me
+# Xahau Read Me
+This is a variant of the Hashlips art engine for Xahau hooks.

 ## Tools

 - https://docs.pinata.cloud/web3/pinning/pinning-files#json

+## Set Up
+- Configure the you layers and meta data setting accr

 ### 1. configure program